-The Audit Committee was established on 26 September 2011 with its terms of reference in compliance with Rules 5.28 to 5.33 of the GEM Listing Rules and code provision C.3.3 of the CG Code.
+The Audit Committee was established on 26 September 2011 with its terms of reference in compliance with Rules 5.28 to 5.33 of the GEM Listing Rules and code provision D.3.3 of the CG Code.
 The terms of reference of the Audit Committee are available at the websites of the Company and the Stock Exchange.
 The major roles and functions of the Audit Committee are to review the financial systems of the Group; to review the accounting policies, financial positions and results, and financial reporting procedures of the Group; to communicate with external auditor; to assess the performance of internal financial and audit personnel; to review the risk management system and to assess the internal controls of the Group; and to provide recommendations and advices to the Board on the appointment, re-appointment and removal of external auditor as well as their terms of appointment.
 The Company has adopted a whistleblowing policy in order to allow the employees or other stakeholders (such as suppliers and customers) of the Group to raise concerns, in confidence, with the Audit Committee about possible improprieties in any matter related to the Group.

-Currently, the Audit Committee consisted of three members, namely Mr. Ko, Wai Lun Warren, Ms. Li, Tak Yin and Mr. Chung, Man Lai (being the chairman of the Audit Committee), all being independent non-executive Directors.
+As at 31 March 2023, the Audit Committee consisted of three members, namely Mr. Ko, Wai Lun Warren (resigned with effect from 15 June 2023), Ms. Li, Tak Yin and Mr. Chung, Man Lai (being the chairman of the Audit Committee), all being independent non-executive Directors.
 No member of the Audit Committee is a member of the former or existing independent auditor of the Company (the "Independent Auditor").
-The Audit Committee has reviewed the audited consolidated results of the Group for the year ended 31 March 2022.
+The Audit Committee has reviewed the audited consolidated results of the Group for the year ended 31 March 2023.

 According to the terms of reference, the Audit Committee shall meet at least four times a year.
-Five meetings were held by the Audit Committee for the year ended 31 March 2022.
-In the meetings during the year ended 31 March 2022, the Audit Committee has reviewed the accounting principles and practices adopted by the Group with management and the Independent Auditor; reviewed the audited annual results of the Group for year ended 31 March 2021 and the unaudited first and third quarterly and interim results of the Group for the period ended 30 June, 31 December and 30 September 2021 respectively; recommended to the Board for consideration the appointment of the Independent Auditor and discuss the auditing, internal control and financial reporting matters as well as review the internal control of the Group.
+Four meetings were held by the Audit Committee for the year ended 31 March 2023.
+In the meetings during the year ended 31 March 2023, the Audit Committee has reviewed the accounting principles and practices adopted by the Group with management and the Independent Auditor; reviewed the audited annual results of the Group for year ended 31 March 2022 and the unaudited first and third quarterly and interim results of the Group for the period ended 30 June, 31 December and 30 September 2022 respectively; discuss the auditing, internal control and financial reporting matters as well as review the internal control of the Group.
 The record of attendance of each member of the Audit Committee is set out as follows:

-Name of members of the Audit Committee eligible to attend

-Mr. Chung, Man Lai (Chairman) 5/5

-Mr. Ko, Wai Lun Warren 5/5

-Ms. Li, Tak Yin 5/5
+Name of members of the Audit Committee Meeting attended/ eligible to attend Mr. Chung, Man Lai (Chairman) 4/4 Mr. Ko, Wai Lun Warren (resigned with effect from 15 June 2023) 4/4 Ms. Li, Tak Yin 4/4

 The Group's internal control and risk management systems were reviewed regularly by management.
-With the view of enhancing the Group's internal control and risk management systems, during the year ended 31 March 2022, the Group has appointed an independent consultant as its internal audit function to review the Group's internal control system and recommend actions to improve the Group's internal controls.
-Based on the review, the Audit Committee is of the view that the Group's internal control and risk management systems were generally effective and adequate and in compliance with the requirements of the CG Code C.2.1 for the year ended 31 March 2022 in all material respects.
+With the view of enhancing the Group's internal control and risk management systems, during the year ended 31 March 2023, the Group has appointed an independent consultant as its internal audit function to review the Group's internal control system and recommend actions to improve the Group's internal controls.
+Based on the review, the Audit Committee is of the view that the Group's internal control and risk management systems were generally effective and adequate and in compliance with the requirements of the CG Code D.2.1 for the year ended 31 March 2023 in all material respects.